-- 1. All volunteers including managers, coaches, board members and any other persons, volunteers or hired workers, who provide regular service to the league or who have repetitive access or contact with the players in Mountain Ridge Little League must fill out the Volunteer Application Form and provide the league with a copy of their photo identification card for ID verification. - 2.
-The league will conduct annual background checks for all volunteers through JDP, the national criminal records search available through the Little League website for complete records.
+- All volunteers including managers, coaches, board members and any other persons, volunteers or hired workers, who provide regular service to the league or who have repetitive access or contact with the players in Mountain Ridge Little League must fill out the Volunteer Application Form and provide the league with a copy of their photo identification card for ID verification. - The league will conduct annual background checks for all volunteers through JDP, the national criminal records search available through the Little League website for complete records.
 The JDP File database contains more than 350 million records which include criminal records and sex offender registry records across 50 states and the District of Columbia. - 3.
 The league may elect to use additional resources if needed to perform adequate background checks. - 4.
 Anyone refusing to fill out Volunteer Application is ineligible to be a league member. - 5.
 Anyone refusing to provide the league with any requested information in regards to background check will be ineligible to be a league member. - 6.
 New volunteer applications must be submitted each fiscal year (October September). - 7.
 Volunteer Application may be submitted on our website, www.mrll.org. - 8.
-All Volunteer Applications must be approved prior to the volunteer having any contact with the children participating in Mountain Ridge Little League activities. - 9.
-All Volunteers are required to wear their volunteer badge and lanyard.
+All Volunteer Applications must be approved prior to the volunteer having any contact with the children participating in Mountain Ridge Little League activities.